David Ansell, MD, MPH

 Noufo Nabine serves as the Manager of Career Planning and Exploration for Chicago Scholars.
 She coordinates and leads professional developments for Chicago Scholars and helps connect scholars to internships and career opportunities.

-I am the Manager of Community Benefit and Population Health at Rush University Medical Center and Adjunct Faculty in the Department of Health Systems Management at Rush University.
-I am passionate about decreasing health disparities and improving the overall health of the greater-Chicago community.
+Christopher Nolan is the Manager of Community Benefit and Population Health at Rush University Medical Center and Adjunct Faculty in the Department of Health Systems Management at Rush University.
+Christopher is passionate about decreasing health disparities and improving the overall health of the greater-Chicago community.

-I am a family medicine physician and assistant professor at Rush University.
-My career goals have been driven by my passion to improve medical care and eliminate healthcare disparities, I have a special interest in woman’s and elderly health, LGBTQ care and the underserved populations.
-I am a determined provider with a strong commitment to patient care who truly believes in excellent care for all.
+Paola Susan is a family medicine physician and assistant professor at Rush University.
+Dr. Susan’s career goals have been driven by her passion to improve medical care and eliminate healthcare disparities, she has a special interest in woman’s and elderly health, LGBTQ care and the underserved populations.
+Dr. Susan describes herself as a determined provider with a strong commitment to patient care who truly believes in excellent care for all.
+Read more…

 Chicago Scholars | firstname.lastname@example.org

-As the Director of Career and Leadership Development I oversee all career events and programs for Scholars resulting in full-time positions, and increased Scholar satisfaction with the support of the organization.
-Additionally, I manage key career programs that help Scholars explore careers, develop as leaders, and expand their networks.
+As the Director of Career and Leadership Development Sasha Pena oversees all career events and programs for Scholars resulting in full-time positions, and increased Scholar satisfaction with the support of the organization.
+Additionally, she manages key career programs that help Scholars explore careers, develop as leaders, and expand their networks.
+Read more…

 Janice M. Phillips, MS, PhD, RN, CENP, FAAN